Public share links in dscout Live

 Users who have a member role or higher can create public share links for media in dscout projects by using the “Share” button.

 - Click into an individual Live session or clip

-- Find the clip you’d like to share in the clips tab on the righthand sidebar
+- Find the clip you’d like to share in the clips menu just below the session player

 To create a new link, click “Share” on the desired media to open the link settings modal, then click “Generate public share link.”

 Once the public share link is generated, you’ll see a few additional options: